WeDu-official/filecontainer/README.md

 support it and how secure it's.

-5-Note: Currently, you cannot create storage files without a password.
+5-Note: you can create storage files with or without password.
 While it offers strong encryption, it also requires

-significant storage space and RAM/disk usage.
+significant storage space and RAM/disk usage to both creation and extraction processes.
 Therefore, it's best suited for smaller files like documents, source code, etc., that

 require secure encryption.